Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Experimental Methods

 LaVision Davis 10.2.1 software is used to acquire and process the PIV data.
 A dual-plane calibration target and self-calibration are employed.
 The resulting scale factor is 7.97 pix/mm with fitting errors of 0.81 and 0.92 pixels for each camera, respectively.
 A minimum filter subtracts background noise and an average polynomial filter using an interrogation window of 11$\times$11 pixels minimizes unsteady reflections from the free surface or near-blade regions.
+Each PIV vector field is obtained by post-processing four images (two successive images from each camera).
 Vector calculation employs an initial $128\times128$ interrogation window with a 50\% overlap followed by four sequential reducing passes to $32\times32$ pixels at a 75\% overlap.
 After vector calculation, three passes of a universal outlier detection median filter \citep{westerweel_universal_2005} removes vectors with a median normalized residual greater than 1.5 on a filter domain of $7\times7$ vectors.
 These vectors are reinstated if their normalized residual is less than 2.5 and alternate correlation peaks have a higher residual.
 Groups with fewer than five vectors are removed.

+The near-wake flow field is measured in vertical planes $0.6D$ and $1.5D$ downstream of the turbines' axes of rotation, as well as $1.0D$ upstream.
+To change the relative location of the vertical plane, the array is shifted in the streamwise direction.
+We focus our analysis on the plane nearest to the array at $0.6D$ downstream, with the flow fields at $1.5D$ downstream and $1.0D$ upstream provided in supplemental material \citep{hunt_supplemental}.
+Flow field data in each plane are collected at $\beta = 36.7\%$, $45.0\%$, and $55.0\%$ for tip-speed ratios of $\lambda = 1.6$, $2.6$, $2.9$, and $3.6$ (all $\beta$) and $\lambda = 4.2$ ($\beta = 55.0\%$ only).
+These tip-speed ratios include the ``optimal'' $\lambda$ corresponding to maximum $C_{P}$ for $\beta = 36.7\%$, $45.0\%$, and $55.0\%$, as well as $\lambda$ lower (``underspeed'') and higher (``overspeed'') than the optimal $\lambda$ at these blockage ratios, which are relevant in field deployments for regulating turbine power above the rated flow speed \citep{pao_tutorial_2009}.